 - Go to URL (Redirect): WPForms also gives you the option to send those who’ve submitted an enrollment form to a specific page on a completely different website.

 Now, let’s take a look at how easy it is to set up a simple confirmation in WPForms and then customize it for your enrollment form.

 To start, click on Settings » Confirmation in the form builder.

 Then, type in your school’s customized message and click Save.

-If you need help setting other confirmation types, simply take a look at our confirmation guide.
+If you need help setting other confirmation types, simply take a look at our confirmations guide.

 You’re nearly there!
-Now, all you have left to do is add your student enrollment form to your site.
+All you have left to do is add your student enrollment form to your site.